tonyyunyang/tonyyunyang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-`Status: Actively looking for PhD positions👨‍🎓`
+`Actively looking for PhD positions👨‍🎓`

+# Current Status 📅
-👨‍💻 I am soon an MSc graduate from [TUDelft](https://www.tudelft.nl/) CESE (Computer and Embedded Systems Engineering) program.
+I am soon an MSc graduate from [TUDelft](https://www.tudelft.nl/) CESE (Computer and Embedded Systems Engineering) program.

+I work closely with [Prof. Guohao Lan](https://guohao.netlify.app/xu) and [Prof. Xucong Zhang](https://www.ccmitss.com/zhang) on my master thesis on Emotion Recognition in Immersive Environments.
+The progress is planned to be submitted to IMWUT in November 🎉.

+# Research Interests 🔬 & Values 👁️
-🔬 My research interests lie at the intersection of HCI and AI.
+My interests lie at the intersection of HCI and AI.
 I focus on leveraging AI technologies to gain deeper insights into human cognition, behavior, and physical performance, aiming to enhance our understanding of human capabilities and create more intuitive and accessible user experiences.

-👁️ I care about the values in the research and work I do.
+I care about the values in the research and work I do.
 I believe that technology should be a force for good, and I am committed to using my skills to make a positive impact.

-📚 I am currently working on my master thesis about Emotion Recognition in Immersive Environments.
-The progress is planned to be submitted to IMWUT in November 🎉.
+# Side Projects & Collaboration 👨‍💻

-👯‍♂️ I am always looking for opportunities to collaborate on side projects.
+I am always looking for opportunities to collaborate on side projects.
 Open-source machine learning frameworks, perception applications, AI agents, wearable devices, and anything in between.
+[lucidrains](https://github.com/lucidrains), [0x7c13](https://github.com/0x7c13), [setzer22](https://github.com/setzer22) and [linyiLYi](https://github.com/linyiLYi) are open-source contributors that I admire and have benefited from.

+# Contact 📫
-👈 Please reach out to me via mail 📫 tonyyunyang [at] outlook.com
+👈 Please reach out to me via mail: `tonyyunyang [at] outlook.com`

 # Selected Publications